National Family Mortgage ®

 Loans may also be made from or to a Trust, provided the Trustee of the Trust and at least one counter-party (Borrower/Lender) share one of the family relationship dynamics listed directly above.

-We do not facilitate loans between Ex-Spouses, Cousins, Friends, Colleagues, or loans from family owned FPs, FLPs, LLCs, LPs, LLPs, Life Estates, or Self-Directed IRAs.
+We do not facilitate loans between Ex-Spouses, Cousins, Friends, Colleagues, or loans to or from family owned FPs, FLPs, LLCs, LPs, LLPs, Life Estates, or Self-Directed IRAs.

 The Lender may not co-own the subject property with the Borrower.
 Meaning, we do not facilitate transactions when the Lender has a Tenant in Common interest in the subject property with the Borrower.

 THE PROPERTY DETAILS

 All intra-family loans will be secured by a residential single-family home or condominium located in the US.
 The property may be the Borrower’s primary residence, secondary residence (vacation home), or an investment (rental) property, with the exception of our Caregiver Mortgage ® product which required the loan be secured by the Borrower’s primary residence or secondary residence.

 All intra-family loans are secured by the proper state and county specific real estate lien as either a primary lien, a secondary lien, or a tertiary lien:

 Deed of Trust | Mortgage | Security Deed

 We do not facilitate loans secured by the following types of properties, especially when zoned as such by local authorities:

 Agricultural / Farm Land